sjdv1982/cloudless/GUIDE.md

 ### How to delete your database

 The database needs to be stopped.
 After that, the directory can be simply deleted.
+Alternatively, you can use seamless-delete-database-from-log to delete specific keys.

 ## Start jobless